 Furthermore, the platform boasts significant functionality, allowing for one-click trading, Depth of Market (DoM) access, the configuration of trading alerts, and additional features.

-FxPro provides ultra-fast order execution speeds, averaging 12 milliseconds.
+FxPro provides ultra-fast order execution speeds, averaging 12 milliseconds it makes it best broker.
 Furthermore, it indicates that 84% of client orders are executed at the requested price or better.
 For silver traders, this implies that the risk of negative slippage is minimized with FxProm making it one of the most trusted platforms to trade silver.

 Live tests have also shown that, in addition to the baseline spread, FxPro imposes a commission of $35 for every 1 million units (in metals and FX) traded.
 While the commission itself is lower than the industry average, the markup on the spread results in a less advantageous net cost.